robertthiesmeier/robertthiesmeier/README.md

 📎 Have a look at the latest publication on [missing data in distributed data networks](https://www.tandfonline.com/doi/full/10.1080/00949655.2024.2404220?src=).

 📫 Please contact me for any questions: robert.thiesmeier@ki.se

+### Summer School 🏫 of Modern Methods in Biostatistics and Epidemiology 📊 : https://www.bioepiedu.org